payiq-net/OpenTripPlanner-data-container/README.md

 * (Optional, default {}) "EXTRA_UPDATERS" defines router-config.json updater values that should be overridden or completely new updater that should be added with unique id. "routers" is always a mandatory field.
 Example format:
   - `{"turku-alerts": {"type": "real-time-alerts", "frequencySec": 30, "url": "https://foli-beta.nanona.fi/gtfs-rt/reittiopas", "feedId": "FOLI", "fuzzyTripMatching": true, "routers": ["waltti"]}}`
   - You can remove a src by including "remove": true, `{"turku-alerts": {"remove": true, "routers": ["waltti"]}`
+* (Optional) "VERSION_CHECK" is a comma-separated list of feedIds from which the GTFS data's `feed_info.txt`'s file's `feed_version` field is parsed into a date object and it's checked if the data has been updated within the last 8 hours.
+If not, a message is sent to stdout (and slack) to inform about usage of "old" data.

 #### Data processing steps